 Revising and editing are often thought to be interchangeable, but they’re not.
 Editing involves checking for tone, style, the coherency of your argument, and proofreading your writing on a line-by-line basis to check spelling, grammar, punctuation, and sentence structure to ensure that your piece is polished, typo-free, and ready for publication.

 To spend less time editing, use a free proofreading tool like Grammarly, GrammarCheck, or Ginger.
 Or punch up your prose with Copy.ai’s editing tools, including Sentence Rewriter, Verb Booster, and Change Tone.

 If you’re writing your post to rank for a keyword, this is also a good time to use Copy.ai’s Rewrite with Keywords tool to enhance SEO.

 Bonus tip: Read your work aloud!
 It’s one of the quickest ways to identify sentences or phrases that are clunky, awkward, and in need of editing.

-When you learn how to write a blog post fast, you free up your time for more important things like running your business, cultivating new customers, or promoting your brand.
-Use our AI-powered copywriting tools to quickly generate website descriptions, social media posts, product descriptions, and so much more.
+When you learn how to write a blog post fast, you free up your time for running your business, cultivating new customers, and promoting your brand.
+Use our AI-powered writing tools to quickly generate website descriptions, social media posts, product descriptions, and so much more.
 Get started today for free!